 - Galleon Beach – A popular anchorage on the southernmost tip of Antigua in English Harbour.
 Tuck in behind the reef if there is space.

 - Parham Harbour – North coast.
 A well protected anchorage.
 Originally the main port for Antigua in the late 1600’s We advise entering or leaving here only at daylight.

 - Picart’s Bay – West coast of Antigua.
 You will find this beautiful anchorage a few miles south of Jolly Harbour.
 The sea here is a stunningly beautiful turquoise blue.
 Drop the anchor and swim ashore.

 Antigua Yacht Charter | Yacht Types

-CKIM can arrange crewed sailboats, catamarans or motor yachts for your Antigua Yacht Charter vacation.
+CKIM can arrange crewed sailboats, catamarans, or motor yachts for your Antigua Yacht Charter vacation.
 During the winter season, Antigua is one of the primary bases for Super Yachts and Mega Yachts both motor and sail.
-There are few crewed catamarans here.
-However, it is half day sail to re-position a catamaran from St. Martin to Antigua should one not be available in Antigua.
+However, it is a half-day sail to re-position a catamaran from St Martin to Antigua, should one not be available in Antigua.

 If you enjoy sailing, then a charter starting in Antigua and ending in St Martin is an excellent option.
 You will enjoy open water cruising with possible visits to Barbuda, St Kitts, Nevis, St Eustatia, St Barths, and Anguilla with time permitting.